Skip to content

 Even though I didn’t do the garden or grounds when I went to Versailles in the winter, there was still plenty for me to do.

-Just exploring the chateau itself took half a day, plus we had breakfast there when we arrived, but more about that later.
+Exploring the chateau took half a day, and we also had breakfast there upon arrival, but more about that later.

 Entering the Golden Gates

-The first time I came to Versailles, I didn’t realise that Mondays are a day in France when many things are closed.
-So there I was at the front gates of the Palace of Versailles, and all I could do was look longingly through them and take a picture outside.
+The first time I came to Versailles, I didn’t realize that Mondays are a day in France when many things are closed.
+So, there I was at the front gates of the Palace of Versailles, and all I could do was look longingly through them and take a picture outside.

 A Quick History of the Gates

-Originally designed during the reign of Louis XIV around 1680 by Jules Hardouin-Mansart, the King’s First Architect, the gate has seen several changes and restorations over the centuries.
+Initially designed by Jules Hardouin-Mansart, the King’s First Architect, around 1680 during the reign of Louis XIV, the gate has undergone several changes and restorations over the centuries.

-The original gate was gilded and ornamented with rich pillars, opening through two portals leading to lateral courtyards.
+The original gate was gilded and ornamented with richly carved pillars, opening through two portals that led to lateral courtyards.

 However, most of it was removed in the late 18th century during Louis XV’s reign due to construction changes, including the addition of the Gabriel wing.
 What replaced it was a simple wooden barrier, which remained throughout Louis XVI’s reign.

 It also played a pivotal role during the French Revolution.
-The simplicity of the barrier at that time facilitated the access of rioters into the castle enclosure in October 1789.
+The simplicity of the barrier at that time facilitated the rioters’ access into the castle enclosure in October 1789.

 Eventually, the Royal Gate was destroyed in 1794 as part of a directive from the Versailles district directorate.